Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cruise ships scheduled to dock in Israel have been diverted.
 Major airlines around the world have suspended flights to and from the country.
 Governments are scrambling to repatriate their citizens.

 InterContinental said its Six Senses Shaharut and Hotel Indigo Tel Aviv - Diamond properties have closed due to lack of occupancy.
 Many guests who had booked reservations have canceled or postponed their stay until later in the year.
-Israel's leading hotel chain, Isrotel, is also facing the possibility of having to close some of its properties.
+Israel's leading hotel chain, Isrotel, is also facing the closure of some of its properties.

 The war-induced exodus of international visitors has dealt a heavy blow to Israel's lucrative tourism industry, which accounts for 2.8% of GDP and 3.5% of employment.
 Israel has a population of more than 9 million.